 A 2005 study developed by Cogmed and the Karolinska institute of Sweden found that symptoms of inattention and hyperactivity were reduced after five weeks of regular Cogmed use, and even noted changes in the brain.
 In addition, a small 2016 study of 99 children published online in SciRes said, “Our results suggest that Cogmed© WM training could be an effective training program for children with neurodevelopmental problems, with the best results for children with ADHD or learning problems.
 These findings add to the accumulating evidence that [Cogmed© Working Memory] training may indeed reduce attention and memory problems, learning difficulties and academic achievement problems, and suggest plasticity of the brain in children with neurodevelopmental problems across a wide age range.”

-However, other independent reviewers came to different conclusions: Namely, that Cogmed is not effective.
+However, other independent reviewers came to different conclusions.

-One group of researchers concluded, in short, that “the claims made by Cogmed are largely unsubstantiated” and that “the only unequivocal statement that can be made is that Cogmed will improve performance in tasks that resemble Cogmed training.”
+One group of researchers concluded that “the only unequivocal statement that can be made is that Cogmed will improve performance in tasks that resemble Cogmed training.”

 Another group gathered and evaluated all of the research that various brain training programs – including Cogmed – referenced on their websites.
 It found that, “The studies conducted to date do not provide support for generalized training gains for key outcomes such as executive functions, learning, or the inattentive symptoms of ADHD.”

 - Post reviews only for medications or treatments you have used or prescribed.

 - In your description, mention whether you're reviewing the medication or treatment for a child or for an adult (yourself or another adult), and as a patient or as a medical professional.

 - Mention what medical condition you were using the medication or treatment to address.